A-N26/Project1-MusicRecommandationsApp/README.md

 - CSS→

-      - Thankx to the SemanticUI framework the site was display responsive for smaller sizes (phones & tablets)
+      - Thankx to the SemanticUI framework the site is displaying responsively for smaller sizes (phones & tablets)
-      - primary styles were added directly to html code as required for SemanticUI responsiveness.
+      - primary styles were added directly to html code as required for SemanticUI css responsiveness.
       - A few other style properties were introduced through local css file for adjustments.

 - JavaScript→